yugabyte/cdcsdk-server/README.md

 Simple sinks expect simple key/value JSON object where key is the column name and value is the contents of the column.
-For simple sinks, set `cdcsdk.server.tranforms=FLATTEN`.
+For simple sinks, set `cdcsdk.server.transforms=FLATTEN`.
 With this configuration, the record structure will only emit the payload as a simple JSON.

 With `FLATTEN`, the simple format below is emitted.